blakecole/blakecole-hugo-2/content/post/2-mcmc-mv-swim/index.md

 2. Propose an initial solution, and compute its cost.
 3. Introduce a random perturbation to the previous solution, and compute the new cost.
    - If the perturbation results in a **lower** cost, accept the solution.
-   - If the perturbation results in a **higher** cost, accept the solution with probability $\alpha$, where $\alpha$ is an *acceptance ratio* that depends on the difference between the previous cost and the current cost.
-The acceptance ratio can be systematically adjusted over time (this is called *simulated annealing*).
+   - If the perturbation results in a **higher** cost, accept the solution with probability $\alpha$, where $\alpha$ is an *acceptance probability* that depends on the difference between the previous cost and the current cost.
+The acceptance probability can be systematically adjusted over time (this is called *simulated annealing*).
    - If the perturbation results in the **lowest** cost thus far, store the solution.
 5. Repeat **Step 3** until a convergence criterion (or iteration limit) is met.
 {{< /callout >}}